Alice Munro wrote an article in 1982 about how she reads a short story

 Especially given that “organized religion is scattered and in disarray,” and politicians have lost credibility, she writes, “fiction is one of the few forms left through which we can examine our society not in its particular but in its typical aspects; through which we can see ourselves and the ways in which we behave toward each other, through which we can see others and judge them and ourselves….”

-However, Alice Munro’s 1982 article about how she reads a short story, which appears in The art of the short story (2006), has had a strong impact on my reading habits.
+However, Alice Munro’s 1982 article about how she reads a short story, which appears in The art of the short story (2006), has affected how I read non-fiction books.

 Munro likes to read a story by starting anywhere, and then moving back or forward from there; and sometimes she reads a story from start to finish in the usual way.